Episode 8 - I Have Taken Them to Myself

 He continued, “Brethren, reflect.
 We have nothing to gain in defending Nauvoo, but everything to lose.
 But life also is hourly in peril.”

-Many of the Mormons remaining in Nauvoo then left.
+Many of the men and women remaining in Nauvoo then left.
 They crossed the Mississippi River into Iowa.
 As they left the city, the mob came in and took over their temple – the Nauvoo temple.
 The building they had been working on for years.
 The one temple they were finally going to get to keep.
 It wasn’t even finished.
 And, it had only been in use, as an unfinished building, for 3 months.

 The mob came in and took over the temple.
 They used it as their base of operations.
-They put a cannon up on the roof where they would shoot cannonballs across the Mississippi River into the Mormon’s refugee camps.
+They put a cannon up on the roof where they would shoot cannonballs across the Mississippi River into the refugee camps.

 Daniel Wells collected one of the cannonballs and sent it to the Governor of Iowa, attempting to convince him that Missouri was violating his territory through war.